baww-com/baww-com.github.io/not-posts/Alts/Litecoin/litecoin.md

 ## How to Buy Litecoin with PayPal

-Unfortunately, due to Paypal's chargeback feature, it is impossible to *directly* buy Litecoin with Paypal.
-However, the exchange [VirWoX](https://www.virwox.com?r=22aa25){:target="_blank"} allows you to convert paypal balance into Bitcoin.
+Due to Paypal's chargeback feature, buying Lisk with Paypal takes an extra step.
+The exchange [VirWoX](https://www.virwox.com?r=22aa25){:target="_blank"} allows you to convert paypal balance into Bitcoin.
 [Read our tutorial on this conversion](/buy-bitcoin/paypal/).
-Once you have obtained Bitcoin, you can send it to Bittrex or Changelly just like the above examples!
+Once you have Bitcoin, you can send it to [Binance](https://www.binance.com/?ref=18991911){:target="_blank"} and trade it for Litecoin.

-#### Enjoyed the Guide?
-Donate Litecoin to this wallet address: LQnr2k3sEUdKYhWJDxrG8BYutiDrYrYFD9
+#### Donations graciously accepted, if this helped you please consider sending Litecoin to this wallet address: LTD5TkzaaHCmygSkafKkRznrxPo4KYNSiC